mrkamel/search_cop/README.md

 end
 ```

-to tell AttrSearchable about the SQL alias and mapping.
+to tell AttrSearchable about the custom SQL alias and mapping.

 ## Supported operators